BRCA mutation: Diagnosis

 Testing young children is considered medically unethical because the test results would not change the way the child's health is cared for.
+BRCA testing for minors is reserved for when they become old enough to engage in cancer prevention mechanisms.
+Parents with BRCA mutations often struggle with sharing their inherent risk of developing cancer at some point in their lifetime.
+Many fear that their child will experience increased fear and anxiety regarding their parents’s health and their own health.
+Tailoring this conversation to the child’s age and maturity level, while also keeping the goals of this conversation in mind may make it more meaningful and effective, rather than inducing fear or worry.
+Genetic counseling professionals can help by advising when children should be tested or begin preventative measures, distinguishing between relevant and irrelevant information to share with others, providing psychological and educational resources, communicating information to at-risk individuals, or explaining results to individuals in an accessible manner.

 Test procedure

 Two types of tests are available.
 Both commonly use a blood sample, although testing can be done on saliva.
 The quickest, simplest, and lowest cost test uses positive test results from a blood relative and checks only for the single mutation that is known to be present in the family.
 If no relative has previously disclosed positive test results, then a full test that checks the entire sequence of both BRCA1 and BRCA2 can be performed.
 In some cases, because of the founder effect, Jewish ethnicity can be used to narrow the testing to quickly check for the three most common mutations seen among Ashkenazi Jews.

 Testing is commonly covered by health insurance and public healthcare programs for people at high risk for having a mutation, and not covered for people at low risk.
 The purpose of limiting the testing to high-risk people is to increase the likelihood that the person will receive a meaningful, actionable result from the test, rather than identifying a variant of unknown significance (VUS).
 In Canada, people who demonstrate their high-risk status by meeting specified guidelines are referred initially to a specialized program for hereditary cancers, and, if they choose to be tested, the cost of the test is fully covered.
 In the US in 2010, single-site testing had a retail cost of US$400 to $500, and full-length analysis cost about $3,000 per gene, and the costs were commonly covered by private health insurance for people deemed to be at high risk.

 The test is ordered by a physician, usually an oncologist, and the results are always returned to the physician, rather than directly to the patient.
 How quickly results are returned depends on the test—single-site analysis requires less lab time—and on the infrastructure in place.
 In the US, test results are commonly returned within one to several weeks; in Canada, patients commonly wait for eight to ten months for test results.